Record Highs, Lows and Opportunities in Lake’s Annual Health Report

-The UC Davis Tahoe Environmental Research Center (TERC) today (Aug.
-12) released its annual Tahoe: State of the Lake Report.
-The report informs nonscientists about important factors affecting the health of Lake Tahoe and provides the scientific underpinnings for ecosystem restoration and management decisions within the Lake Tahoe Basin.
+The UC Davis Tahoe Environmental Research Center, or TERC, today released its annual Tahoe: State of the Lake Report.
+The report informs nonscientists about important factors affecting the health of Lake Tahoe and provides the scientific underpinnings for restoration and management decisions within the Lake Tahoe Basin.

-The report summarizes data collected during 2020 in the context of the long-term record of research at Lake Tahoe.
-UC Davis researchers have been continuously monitoring the lake since 1968.
+The report summarizes data collected during 2021 in the context of the long-term record of research at Lake Tahoe.
+UC Davis researchers have continuously monitored the lake since 1968.